AstridVanneste/System_Y/src/Network/Datagram_Format.md

-# Discovery Protocol for System Y
+# Network Protocol for System Y
 ## Overview
 The discovery-service for System Y will consist of 2 messages, the initial being a broadcast, intended to go from the client to the Nameserver.